What's the Difference?

 Why Is This Happening?

 One reason is that this is how it's taught in schools.
 More and more, we are seeing schools teach "new" instead of "dark."
 Some schools teach New Moon instead of Dark Moon, while others teach Old, New, and Young Moon.
 When I went to school, I was taught that they are interchangeable.
 Perhaps this is true for astronomy.
-However in magickal practice, the different phases of the moon have different energies that allow us to tailor our magick more fully.
+However, in magickal practice, the different phases of the moon have different energies that allow us to tailor our magick more fully.

 One reason I believe this is occurring within magickal communities and faiths is to appeal to the masses.
-Wicca, witchcraft, and paganism are among the fastest growing religions in the US right now.
+Wicca, witchcraft, and paganism are among the fastest-growing religions in the US right now.
 As each year passes, this seems to result in more and more commercialization of our faiths.
 Making our practices seem less scary to the uninitiated is becoming more commonplace.
 I think changing "Dark" to "New" is a part of this.

 Witches and pagans, however, revere both the light and the dark equally.
 Shadow, darkness, and the void are all beautiful and fertile places of power.
 For the witch and/or pagan darkness is not something we hide from, avoid, or fear—it is but another face of the Great Goddess.
-With Her, we face our own dark places and shadow selves and we heal and embrace these parts of ourselves, recognizing it as all part of the beauty of humanness and Divinity.
+With Her, we face our own dark places and shadow selves and we heal and embrace these parts of ourselves, recognizing them as all part of the beauty of humanness and Divinity.
 In this way, we embrace the wholeness of ourselves and of Life.

 What Do You Think?